 Pros and Cons of Popular Sortation Systems

-To make things easier, we’ve gathered together the pros and cons of three of the most common and popular sortation systems used in order fulfillment and materials handling (Pop-up Wheel Sorters, Sliding Shoe Sorters, and Tilt-tray/Cross-belt sorters).
+To make things easier, we’ve gathered together the pros and cons of three of the most common and popular sortation systems used in order fulfillment and materials handling (Pop-up Wheel Sorters, Sliding Shoe Sorters, and Tilt-tray/Cross-belt sorters) that you can reference as you seek to automate your warehouse.

 This information, along with knowing the answers to some common questions related to your sorting needs, will help you come to a more confident decision when selecting the sortation system that is right for your operation.